glutanimate/anki-addons-misc/ankiweb.md

 **Overview**

-This add-on supplements Anki's note editor with the following:
+This add-on enhances Anki's note editor with the following:

 - hotkeys that copy over tags and field values of the last note in the same deck
 - a history window that provides a list of last used values for the current field